Metformin: Efficacy

-Polycystic ovarian syndrome
+Polycystic ovary syndrome

-In those with polycystic ovarian syndrome (PCOS), tentative evidence shows that metformin use increases the rate of live births.
-This includes in those who have not been able to get pregnant with clomiphene.
+In those with polycystic ovary syndrome (PCOS), tentative evidence shows that metformin use increases the rate of live births.
+This includes those who have not been able to get pregnant with clomiphene.
 Metformin does not appear to change the risk of miscarriage.
 A number of other benefits have also been found both during pregnancy and in nonpregnant women with PCOS.
-In an updated Cochrane (2020) review on metformin versus placebo/no treatment before or during IVF/ICSI in women with PCOS no conclusive evidence of improved live birth rates was found.
+In an updated Cochrane review on metformin versus placebo/no treatment before or during IVF/ICSI in women with PCOS no conclusive evidence of improved live birth rates was found.
 In long GnRH-agonist protocols there was uncertainty in the evidence of improved live birth rates but there could be increases in clinical pregnancy rate.
 In short GnRH-antagonist protocols metformin may reduce live birth rates with uncertainty on its effect on clinical pregnancy rate.
 Metformin may result in a reduction of OHSS but could come with a greater frequency of side effects.
 There was uncertainty as to metformin's impact on miscarriage.
 The evidence does not support general use during pregnancy for improving maternal and infant outcomes in obese women.

 The United Kingdom's National Institute for Health and Clinical Excellence recommended in 2004 that women with PCOS and a body mass index above 25 be given metformin for anovulation and infertility when other therapies fail to produce results.
 UK and international clinical practice guidelines do not recommend metformin as a first-line treatment or do not recommend it at all, except for women with glucose intolerance.
 The guidelines suggest clomiphene as the first medication option and emphasize lifestyle modification independently from medical treatment.
-Metformin treatment decreases the risk of developing type2 diabetes in women with PCOS who exhibited impaired glucose tolerance at baseline.
+Metformin treatment decreases the risk of developing type 2 diabetes in women with PCOS who exhibited impaired glucose tolerance at baseline.

+In Poland, metformin is listed as an approved and reimbursed treatment for PCOS.